aws.lightsail.ContainerServiceDeploymentVersion

 - containers List<Property Map>

-A set of configuration blocks that describe the settings of the containers that will be launched on the container service.
+- Set of configuration blocks that describe the settings of the containers that will be launched on the container service.
 Maximum of 53.
-Detailed below.
+See below.

 - created

-At String The timestamp when the deployment was created.
+At String - Date and time when the deployment was created.

 - public

-Endpoint Property Map A configuration block that describes the settings of the public endpoint for the container service.
-Detailed below.
+Endpoint Property Map - Configuration block that describes the settings of the public endpoint for the container service.
+See below.

 - service